 With the online and interactive Protein Labeling Assistant, you’ll get the best labeling recommendations for proteins and instrument optics.

-Make buffer screening less time-consuming with the Buffer Exploration Kit, a 96-well plate loaded with ready-to-use buffers.
+Make buffer screen less time-consuming with the Buffer Exploration Kit, a 96-well plate loaded with ready-to-use buffers.